KritiSethi2006/Recipe-Website-Static/README.md

 # 🧁Bake With Pixie Recipe Website (Static)

 This project is a visually refined static website designed to present a curated collection of recipes in an elegant and accessible format.
-Built entirely with HTML and CSS, the website allows users to explore trending dishes, view detailed recipe cards, and navigate seamlessly across sections.
-It is ideal for culinary bloggers, food enthusiasts, or small businesses seeking a clean and responsive digital presence without the need for backend integration.
+Built entirely with HTML and CSS, the website enables users to explore trending dishes, view detailed recipe cards, and navigate seamlessly through its sections.
+It is ideal for culinary bloggers, food enthusiasts, or small businesses seeking a clean and responsive digital presence that requires no backend integration.

-⚙️ Key Features of Website:-
+**⚙️ Key Features of Website:-**

 🔹 Responsive navigation bar with smooth transitions